oaeproject/Hilary/README.md

 The Hilary back-end is written completely in JavaScript, powered by Node.js.

-> Note: To run OAE in an OS X Mavericks development environment (not recommended for production), Node.js and most of the dependencies may be installed using the [Homebrew](http://brew.sh) package manager.
-Before installing Homebrew, you must install Apple's XCode Development application (available for free in [Mac App Store](https://itunes.apple.com/us/app/xcode/id497799835)) and the XCode command line tools (requires a free Apple Developer account).
-After installing Homebrew using the instructions on its web site site, `brew install node` will install Node.js.

 #### Apache Cassandra

 Download the latest version of [Apache Cassandra](http://cassandra.apache.org/) 1.2 and extract it to a directory of your choice.